ekibun/flutter_qjs/README.md

 await engine.dispatch();
 ```

-2. Call `setMethodHandler` to implement `dart` interaction.
+2. Call `setMethodHandler` to implement js-dart interaction.
 For example, you can use `Dio` to implement http in js:

 ```dart
 await engine.setMethodHandler((String method, List arg) {